-These consolidated interim financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value (Note 14).
+The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments which are measured at fair value (Note 14).

-These consolidated interim financial statements are presented in Canadian dollars, which is also the Company's functional currency, except where otherwise indicated, and all values are rounded to the nearest dollar.
+The consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency, except where otherwise indicated and all values are rounded to the nearest dollar.

-Notes to the Consolidated Interim Financial Statements For the nine months ended 30 September 2020 and 2019 (Unaudited)
+Notes to the Consolidated Interim Financial Statements For the three months ended 31 March 2021 and 2020 (Unaudited)